vuralcanasal/GitNotes/01_Init_Add_Commit.md

 If you use only `git commit`, it will commit all staged to repository, and open a text editor for your commit message.
 Instead of it, you can use "-m" option to provide your message `git commit -m "<your message>"`.

-Now, we can contionu our example in the git add part.
+Now, we can continue our example in the git add part.
 Now, we have two untraked file which are 01_Init_Add_Commit.md and 02_Branche.md.
 Firstly, we add 02_Branche.md to staging area, then commit it to repository.
 After that, we will do same thing our 01_Init_Add_Commit.md.

 `git add 02_Branche.md`
 `git status`